TalaoDAO/sandbox-doc/docs/source/code_beacon.rst

 For our Over13 example the verifier proof type is tuaitvcrkl , see transaction  https://ghostnet.tzkt.io/tz1iAAJhH465Cf3BnsKQ744XHypQGY1v7Ps9/operations/

-In order to guarantee the protection of personal data, the criteria (proof type) are not published on-chain.
+In order to guarantee the protection of personal data, the criteria (proof type) are accessible only through the platform https://talao.co .

 Verify other data with other credentials
 ----------------------------------------